 - Finally, what is the final punishment for the wicked?
 Is it eternal conscious torment or annihilation?

 I’ll come on to these questions in forthcoming posts.
-But suffice it to say, here is the question we must always begin with: Are we reading Scripture historically and contextually or are we reading it as an abstract, systematic theology text?
+But here is a question we must always begin with: Are we reading Scripture within the framework of its ancient Jewish context or are we reading it as an abstract, westernized theology book?

-If we make every effort to read Scripture as a Hebrew-Jewish storied narrative, out of which theology comes forth, then I believe we’ll begin at the right place for forming a proper biblical theology.
-However, if we run to the Bible as a kind of supra-historical document primarily speaking above its own actual historical narrative, all for the purpose of forming a systematized theology, I believe we will formulate conclusions that are far different from those who actually penned Scripture.
+If we make every effort to read Scripture as a Jewish storied narrative, out of which theology comes forth, then I believe we’ll begin at the right place for forming a proper theology.
+However, if we run to the Bible as a kind of supra-historical document primarily speaking above its own actual history, I believe we will formulate conclusions that are far different from those who actually penned Scripture.

-So, to recap: In this article, we’ve laid the groundwork for the terms sheol and hades.
+So, to recap: I’ve laid the groundwork for the terms sheol and hades.
 Simply stated, they are the realm of the dead, the place of rest in the grave for all humanity.
 Nothing more, nothing less.

 We’ll take up some more discussion in the next post to come.